michael2012z/BitBible/markdown/KJV/files/1Chr.md

 23. These were the potters, and those that dwelt among plants and hedges: there they dwelt with the king for his work.

-24. The sons of Simeon were, Nemuel, and Jamin, Jarib, Zerah, and Shaul:Nemuel: or, JemuelJarib, Zerah: or, Jachin Zohar
+24. The sons of Simeon were, Nemuel, and Jamin, Jarib, Zerah, and Shaul:

 25. Shallum his son, Mibsam his son, Mishma his son.

 26. And the sons of Mishma; Hamuel his son, Zacchur his son, Shimei his son.

-27. And Shimei had sixteen sons and six daughters; but his brethren had not many children, neither did all their family multiply, like to the children of Judah.like…: Heb. unto
+27. And Shimei had sixteen sons and six daughters; but his brethren had not many children, neither did all their family multiply, like to the children of Judah.

 28. And they dwelt at Beer–sheba, and Moladah, and Hazar–shual,

-29. And at Bilhah, and at Ezem, and at Tolad,Bilhah: or, BalahTolad: or, Eltolad
+29. And at Bilhah, and at Ezem, and at Tolad,

 30. And at Bethuel, and at Hormah, and at Ziklag,

 31. And at Beth–marcaboth, and Hazar–susim, and at Beth–birei, and at Shaaraim.
-These were their cities unto the reign of David.Hazar–susim: or, Hazar–susah
+These were their cities unto the reign of David.

-32. And their villages were, Etam, and Ain, Rimmon, and Tochen, and Ashan, five cities:Etam: or, Ether
+32. And their villages were, Etam, and Ain, Rimmon, and Tochen, and Ashan, five cities:

 33. And all their villages that were round about the same cities, unto Baal.
-These were their habitations, and their genealogy.Baal: or, Baalath–beertheir genealogy: or, as they divided themselves by nations among them
+These were their habitations, and their genealogy.

 34. And Meshobab, and Jamlech, and Joshah the son of Amaziah,